genagain/version-control-tutorial/README.md

 git checkout -b YOUR-BRANCH-NAME
 ```

-For example of you wanted to create a branch for the little feature you can run ```git checkout -b little-feature```
+For example, if you wanted to create a branch for the little feature you can run ```git checkout -b little-feature```

 ## Edit Files